faosorios/CCC/README.md

-Supplementary material to "Local influence for the concordance correlation coefficient" by Carla Leal (UVM), Manuel Galea (PUC) and Felipe Osorio (UTFSM)
+Supplementary material to "Local influence for the concordance correlation coefficient" by Carla Leal, Manuel Galea and Felipe Osorio